An ongoing enquiry started in 2015 | Contents

 ‘The Santa Monica Police Department went to the house where Jackson Browne lives regarding a possible disturbance.
 We resolved the situation in about five minutes.
 There was never any assault.
 There are no charges pending and no prosecution sought by or intended by the District Attorney.
 It is this department’s intention that no citizen, regardless of who she is, suffer any kind of abuse, whether it be domestic violence or any other kind of assault.
 But in this case, absolutely no assault occurred.
 Our investigators tell us nothing happened.
 Nobody has even alleged that Daryl Hannah was even touched.
 If they had, we’d be investigating.
 We’re not hiding anything.
 The press is trying to make more out of this than there really is, and it’s unfair, not just to Browne, but to us.
 We did our job, and repeat, no crime occurred here.
 This whole thing is ridiculous.’

-Presumably Browne thought that the police statement supported his case, but it actually raises more questions:
+Presumably Browne thought that this ‘statement’ supported his case, but it actually raises more questions:

-- Ending with ‘This whole thing is ridiculous‘, it’s clearly not the usual carefully considered press statement made by the police.
+- Ending with ‘This whole thing is ridiculous‘, it’s clearly not the usual carefully worded press statement made by the police.
 It sounds like something said spontaneously by the officer, perhaps in frustrated response to questioning by a journalist.
 It sounds as if it was recorded and transcribed.
-How did the officer come to make that apparently verbatim statement?
-(I asked the SMPD.
-Their laconic reply: ‘Statements aren’t made to non-party.
-Case from 1990s.
-Hearsay from a decades old case by allegedly Ret.
-Lt.
-Miehle’.
-I’ve asked them for clarification.
-If I get any, I’ll update this.)
+How did the officer come to make that statement?

 - Did the ‘investigators‘ who said that ‘nothing happened‘ question Hannah and check the medical evidence?
 Or were those ‘investigators’ the officers who went to the house and ‘resolved the situation in about five minutes‘?

-- Given the events, and without any formal investigation, how could the police have been so sure that ‘no assault occurred’?
+- Given the events, how could the police, apparently without conducting a formal investigation, be so sure that ‘no assault occurred’?

 - ‘Nobody has even alleged that Daryl Hannah was even touched‘.
 It may be that no allegations were made to the police, but what about Hannah’s spokesman saying, ‘She received serious injuries incurred during a domestic dispute with Browne’?

-- Given the police visit to the house because of a reported disturbance, and given Hannah’s press statement made later the same day, why didn’t the police formally investigate the incident?
+- Given that the police visited the house because of a reported disturbance, and given Hannah’s press statement made later the same day, why didn’t the police formally investigate the incident?

 - Regardless of the ‘department’s intention‘, did male rock stars get a free pass for reported domestic abuse in Santa Monica in the early 90s when no complaint was made to the police, even if the female involved was a film star?